christian-kardach/pyalpaca/README.md

 # pyalpaca
-# WIP and versy much so
+# WIP and very much so!

 ASCOM Alpaca scaffolding using Flask REST.
 Started to develop this for controlling my OBS with RaspberryPi's.
 Any contribution is welcome!